saketh-are/ironclaw/benchmarks/README.md

 Notes:
 - `Agent Mem` / `Worker Mem` are memory taxes in MiB, not totals including the benchmark's intentional `500 MB` worker payload.
-- `Loaded Spawned / Avg` and `Ready p50/p95` come from the local bare-metal loaded benchmark below.
 - `Ready` is launch -> first worker checkin.
-- `*` `vm-qemu` shows a small marginal worker memory tax on this host, but it is still dominated by the much larger fixed per-agent VM cost.

-Current takeaway: `podman-rootless` is the best pure-performance option on this host.
-If we want nested Docker semantics with a cleaner isolation story than the shared host `docker.sock` model, and without the Podman-specific proxy/shared- network caveat, `container-sysbox-dind` is the best compromise.

 ## Results (loaded mode, 5 agents)

 Test parameters: `SPAWN_INTERVAL_MEAN_S=5`, `WORKER_DURATION=30s`,
 `MAX_CONCURRENT_WORKERS=5`, `BENCHMARK_DURATION_S=180`, `RNG_SEED=42`.
-Run on a bare-metal dual-socket Intel Xeon Gold
-6554S (144 threads, 503 GiB RAM).

 | Approach | Net Mean (MiB) | Peak (MiB) | p95 (MiB) | Per-Agent (MiB) | Workers Spawned | Avg Workers | Checkins OK |
 |----------|---------------|------------|-----------|----------------|----------------|-------------|-------------|